Emily970/RL-Algorithms/README.md

 # Reinforcement Learning Algorithms
 This is the series of Reinforcement Learning algorithms implemented in python and gym(gym fot environment).As of now, i have only implemented MDP(Markov Decision Process).
 It is in development stage.
-I will also write blogs in medium for each algorithm, i upload(MDP blogs are on the way).
+I will also write blogs in medium for each algorithm i upload(MDP blogs are on the way).
 ### What is Reinforcement Learning?
 Reinforcement Learning is a type of Machine Learning, and thereby also a branch of Artificial Intelligence.
 It allows machines and software agents to automatically determine the ideal behaviour within a specific context, in order to maximize its performance.
 Simple reward feedback is required for the agent to learn its behaviour; this is known as the reinforcement signal. <br>
 ![](images/rl1.1.png)